chandanankush/TextToQR/README.md

 ## Features

+- App-managed storage: files saved under Application Support in the app container (no folder selection)
-- Folder-based management: choose a root folder; browse subfolders/files
+- Folder-based management within the app’s library; browse subfolders/files
 - Load/save QR texts as files (`.txt`, `.qr`, `.qrtext`)
 - Edit and generate QR without saving; choose to Save or Save As later
 - Live preview as you type (no Render button)